DiouxX/docker-squid/README.md

 Install and run an Squid3 instance with docker.

-You can use LDAP authentification or no authentication to run an open proxy
+You can use LDAP authentication or like an open proxy

 ## Deploy Squid3
 ```sh